Sample: Fizzleburn — The Accidental Genius of Atheron

 “I am,” Blizzit said, and then realized he had not.

 The gates stood open.
-Wards etched into the stone flared softly as travelers passed beneath—a polite acknowledgement rather than a challenge.
+Wards etched into the stone flared softly as travelers passed beneath, a polite acknowledgement rather than a challenge.
 Blizzit craned to see everything at once: banners on the inner walls, stonework studded with glyphs, students crossing the courtyards in groups with that quick purposeful stride people use when they know exactly where they are going (and Blizzit absolutely did not).

 They left him at the drop court with his trunk and his courage.
-Hugs, a last-thought pocket check, a father’s pocket watch pressed into his palm—running a little fast, on purpose—and then Blizzit was one small gnome among many hopeful faces.
+Hugs, a last thought pocket check, a father’s pocket watch pressed into his palm, running a little fast, on purpose, and then Blizzit was one small gnome among many hopeful faces.

 “Applicants,” the usher called, “welcome to the Arcanum of Dawnfire.
 You will proceed to the Examination Halls in three cohorts.
-Today’s assessment includes Spellcraft, Alchemy, and Magical Devices.
+Today’s assessment includes Spell Craft, Alchemy, and Magical Devices.
 Follow instructions precisely.
 If you do not understand an instruction, ask.
 If you ignite, stop.”

 There was a ripple of laughter.
-Blizzit caught it and tucked it into his coat like a good-luck charm.
+Blizzit caught it and tucked it into his coat like a good luck charm.

-The Spellcraft Trial
+The Spell Craft Trial

 They began in the South Hall, a room of white stone and careful air.
-Runic circles were painted on the floor in concentric rings, practice-safe sigils worked into the walls.
+Runic circles were painted on the floor in concentric rings, practice safe sigils worked into the walls.
 Supervisors watched from a gallery above, quills ready.

-“Spellcraft measures control,” said a woman with ink-dark hair and a voice that carried.
+“Spell craft measures control,” said a woman with ink dark hair and a voice that carried.
 “Not flourish.
-You will cast Lumen Minor—a first-tier illumination—then modulate it through three intensities without flicker.
+You will cast Lumen Minor, a first tier illumination, then modulate it through three intensities without flicker.
 Steady breath.
 No substitutions.”
 Her eyes ticked to Blizzit as if she could sense he often substituted something for something else in the name of interesting.

 He stepped to his circle.
 The chalk looked newly laid, clean as an oath.
 His hands knew the shape of the gesture; he’d practiced in the cellar until his mother threatened to cork him like a bottle.
 He closed his eyes, found the place in his chest where fear and fascination braided together, and spoke the word.